opencog/opencog/opencog/nlp/learn/README.md

    the following in a second terminal:
 ```
    rlwrap telnet localhost 17005
-   opencog-en> (observe-text "this is a test" 'lg' 24)
+   opencog-en> (observe-text "this is a test" "lg" 24)
 ```

    Or better yet (in a third terminal):